Yes or Yes (song): Japanese version

 On January 9, 2019, JYP Entertainment announced Twice's release of their second compilation album named #Twice2 for March 6.
 The album, containing ten tracks with both Korean and Japanese versions of five songs, also includes "Yes or Yes".
 The lyrics were written by Yuka Matsumoto, and the songwriter of the Korean version of the song, Sim Eun-jee.

 Commercial performance

-"Yes or Yes" debuted on top of the Gaon Digital Chart and at number 2 on the Billboard K-pop Hot 100.
-The song also peaked at number 5 both on Billboard's World Digital Song Sales and Japan Hot 100 charts, and at number 14 on the Oricon Digital Singles chart.
+"Yes or Yes" debuted on top of the Gaon Digital Chart, making the song Twice's ninth consecutive number-one single.
+It also peaked at number 2 on the Billboard K-pop Hot 100, number 5 both on Billboard's World Digital Song Sales and Japan Hot 100 charts, and at number 14 on the Oricon Digital Singles chart.

-The song surpassed 100 million streams in August 2019.
-It was the group's second single to become certified Platinum for streaming by the Korea Music Content Association (KMCA) since certifications were introduced in April 2018.

-In April 2020, "Yes or Yes" received Silver streaming certification for surpassing 30 million streams on the Oricon Streaming Singles Chart by the Recording Industry Association of Japan (RIAJ).
+The song surpassed 100 million streams in August 2019, becoming Twice's second single to be certified Platinum for streaming by the Korea Music Content Association (KMCA) since certifications were introduced in April 2018.
+"Yes or Yes" was certified Silver for streaming by the Recording Industry Association of Japan (RIAJ) after they introduced streaming certifications in April 2020.
+The song was subsequently certified Gold in November 2020 and Platinum in July 2022.